-Cheng Ho Cruises appear to be permanently closed as of my last check in April 2019
+Cheng Ho Cruises appear to be permanently closed as of my last check

 Even with a horizon dulled by a misty rain so that the mountains and tops of the skyscrapers were soon totally obscured, it was a fascinating trip and with a partner, probably a very romantic one.